Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 I will take the Global portfolio as an example since this is the portfolio that would suit most people.
 It has a fee of 0.41%.
 Since VIAC is a pension fund company, they do not pay TVA, so this is the complete fee.

 On top of that, VIAC has some fees for foreign currency exchanges.
 For this, they pay a 0.75% fee.
 However, this is optimized between customers.
 It seems like it should be about a 0.05% fee per year.
-So VIAC has a total fee of 0.46% per year.
+So, VIAC has a total fee of 0.46% per year.

 So, for management fees, VIAC is slightly cheaper than Finpension Vested Benefits.
 This is a difference of 0.03% per year.
 If you have 100’000 CHF in your portfolio, this is a difference of 30 CHF per year.
 Such a difference is likely negligible for most people.

-On top of that, both companies have other one-time fees.
+Both companies have other one-time fees.
 With VIAC, you will pay 300 CHF if you buy a house with the money in your vested benefits account.

 With Finpension Vested Benefits, you have a few more one-time fees: